 The Workers’ Comp Board was directed to consult with those who represent labor, business, medical providers, insurance carriers, as well as self-insured employers surrounding the revisions to permanency impairment guidelines.
 This direction was taken in order to adopt revised guidelines for the evaluation of medical impairment and determination of permanency.
-As mandated by law, these guidelines need to reflect the advancements of modern medicine which enhances, and encourages, healing which results in a better outcome.
-These revised permanency guidelines supersede the Board’s 2012 Impairment Guidelines which concern medical evaluation of injuries amenable to a schedule loss of use, as well as any other provision of the 2012 Impairment Guidelines that do not show consistencies with the 2018 Guidelines.
+As mandated by law, these guidelines need to reflect the advancements of modern medicine which enhances and encourages healing and results in a better outcome.
+These revised permanency guidelines supersede the Board’s 2012 Impairment Guidelines which concern the medical evaluation of injuries amenable to a schedule loss of use, as well as any other provision of the 2012 Impairment Guidelines that do not show consistencies with the updated 2018 Guidelines.

-The 2018 Workers’ Compensation Guidelines for Determining Impairment includes, but is not limited to, guidelines pertaining to injuries surrounding Upper Extremities, Knee and Tibia, Lower Extremities, Central Nervous System, Visual System.
+The 2018 Workers’ Compensation Guidelines for Determining Impairment includes, but is not limited to, guidelines pertaining to injuries surrounding Upper Extremities, Knee and Tibia, Lower Extremities, Central Nervous System, and the Visual System.